 Why Is It Harmful To Grind Teeth?

-In some situations, constant grinding of teeth may result in a loss or loosening, or fracturing of teeth.
+In some situations, the constant grinding of teeth may result in a loss or loosening, or fracturing of teeth.
 The constant clenching of teeth may wear down the teeth to stumps.
-And when this occur, root canals, implants, bridges, crowns, partial and complete dentures may be required.
+And when this occurs, root canals, implants, bridges, crowns, partial and complete dentures may be required.

 In addition to tooth loss due to excessive clenching of teeth, it may also influence the jaws, which may cause TMJ or TMD that may alter the facial appearance.